databricks/spark-training/strata_2013/index.md

 </div>
 </div>

-Next, we use the SparkContext to read in our featurized dataset.
-The featurization process creates a 24-dimensional feature vector for each article in our Wikipedia dataset, with each vector entry summarizing the page view counts for the corresponding hour of the day.
+Next, the code uses the SparkContext to read in our featurized dataset.
+The [featurization process](#command-line-preprocessing-and-featurization) created a 24-dimensional feature vector for each article in our Wikipedia dataset, with each vector entry summarizing the page view counts for the corresponding hour of the day.
 Each line in the file consists of the page identifier and the features separated by commas.

-We first read the file in from HDFS and parse each line to create a RDD which contains pairs of `(String, Vector)`.
-We then count the number of records in our dataset by running `data.count()` and print the value.
+Next, the code reads the file in from HDFS and parses each line to create a RDD which contains pairs of `(String, Vector)`.

 A quick note about the `Vector` class we will using in this exercise: For Scala and Java programs we will be using the [Vector](http://spark-project.org/docs/latest/api/core/index.html#spark.util.Vector) class provided by Spark.
 For Python, we will be using [NumPy arrays](http://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html).